Late with your tax return and tax payment? What happens now?

 Missed the Tax Return Deadline?
 What Happens Now?

-[February 2024]: If you missed the deadline to submit your self-assessment tax return, the first thing to know is that you are now into the penalty stage.
-HMRC applies an automatic £100 penalty to those who are even 1 day late (the deadline was 11.59pm on 31st January) and further penalties are added if you take even longer to comply.
-It’s worse, of course, if you also haven’t paid any tax owed as you’ll then owe interest too, so our advice is to pay as much as you can as soon as possible, so you’ll reduce any element of interest.
-However, if you “took reasonable care to meet” a deadline and there is a genuine reason why you were late, you have the option to appeal if your circumstances fit eligible criteria.
-Let’s take a look …
+[Updated February 2025]: If you missed the 31 January deadline to submit your self-assessment tax return, you are now into the penalty stage.
+HMRC applies an automatic £100 penalty to those who are anywhere from 1 day to 3 months late.
+Further penalties are then added if you take even longer to comply.
+It’s even worse if you haven’t paid the tax owed to HMRC by 31 January because you’ll then owe interest on that too.
+Our advice is therefore a) to submit your tax return without delay and b) to pay as much tax as you can as soon as possible.
+By doing both, you’ll minimise the penalty and interest payable to HMRC.

 Circumstances that are taken into account by HMRC when considering appeals include: